virtualscienceforum/virtualscienceforum/moderatorguide.md

 At the beginning of the seminar:

-* Ensure that everyone is muted and cannot unmute themselves by clicking "mute all participants" and unchecking "participants may unmute themselves" checkbox
+* ensure that everyone is muted and cannot unmute themselves by clicking "mute all participants" and unchecking "participants may unmute themselves" checkbox
-* Announce that the talk is recorded and start the recording
+* announce that the talk is recorded and start the recording
-* Deliver the opening remarks.
-Introduce VSF and the speaker
+* deliver the opening remarks, introduce VSF and the speaker
-* Turn on spotlight of the speaker’s webcam stream
+* turn on spotlight of the speaker’s webcam stream
 * unmute the speaker and invite them to begin their seminar

 At the end of the seminar: